Assmann

 Assmann, Aßmann or Assman (pronounced "oss-man") is a German surname.

 History and usage

 The surname Assman comes from Assmannshausen.
 Despite its pronunciation of "oss-man", it is still associated with the profanity "ass".

-The surname Assman gained notoriety in the 1995, when Canadian gas station employee Dick Assman was featured on Late Show with David Letterman.
+The surname Assman gained notoriety in 1995, when Canadian gas station employee Dick Assman was featured on Late Show with David Letterman.

 In 2019, a man named Dave Assman of Melville, Saskatchewan, earned notoriety when he attempted to get a vanity licence plate with his surname on it; when Saskatchewan Government Insurance rejected his request, he had a tailgate-sized replica of an "ASSMAN" licence plate painted on the back of his truck, mimicking an episode of the sitcom Seinfeld.
 News reports did not indicate if Dick and Dave Assman were related, but did note both pronounced their names the same way and were of German descent.